n13org/jekyll-kw-sri/README.md

 Use the [Jekyll Includes] `kw-integrity-css.html` for css, scss and sass; and the `kw-integrity-js.html` for js.

-> For static, non-rendered `css` files the hash values have to me calculated and stored in a file.
+> For static, non-rendered `css` files the hash values have to be calculated and stored in a file.
 See `Action Items / Shell commands` section about SRI!
 All the hash-files should be stored in `./_includes/integrity` so they can easy used.

-The markdown syntax shows the include file with one paramter "the filename".
+The markdown syntax shows the include file with one parameter "the filename".

 ```markdown
 {% include kw-integrity-css.html file='style.scss' %}